koskath/arete2/course_content/SC/md_files/Lecture12/lecture_12_slide_31_information-technologies-can-be-used-to-optimize-processes-at-the-interface-between.md

-# Information Technologies can be used to optimize Processes at the Interface between
+# Information Technologies can be used to optimize Processes at the Interface between Companies
-PhCoamspaeni e4s : Process Integration at Interfaces between Companies
-Supplier Customer  Goal: Automated information processes at the interface
-Finance Finance
-between supplier and customer
-Sales Sales
- Benefits: Higher efficiency
-and quality at the interface
-Production Production
- Results: EDI connections; 1:1
-…. ….
-and 1:n relationships
- BUT: No wide spread use of EDI due to costly and complex implementation processes
+Process integration at interfaces between companies focuses on the interface between supplier and customer.
+Finance–finance, sales–sales and production–production on both sides are linked through automated information processes at the interface between supplier and customer.
+The goal is automated information processes at the interface; the benefits are higher efficiency and quality at the interface.
+The results include EDI connections and 1:1 and 1:n relationships, but there is still no wide-spread use of EDI due to costly and complex implementation processes.
-Source: Fleisch, E., Österle, H.; 2000; A Process-oriented Approach to Business Networking; Electronic Journal of organizational Virtualness2(2), 1-21 12 Digitization and Digitalization 14.03.2025 Slide 31
+Source: Fleisch, E., Österle, H.; 2000; A Process-oriented Approach to Business Networking; Electronic Journal of Organizational Virtualness 2(2), 1–21
+12 Digitization and Digitalization 14.03.2025 Slide 31